-"I went to La Salle University in Philadelphia, where I planned to major in accounting or business because that's what my parents and family were interested in and I thought could make some money.
-However, right before I got there I actually switched to psychology because I was inspired by an AP psych class in high school.
-I eventually changed to digital art and multimedia design as my primary major with psychology as my secondary.
+I went to La Salle University in Philadelphia, where I planned to major in accounting or business because that's what my parents and family were interested in and I thought I could make some money.
+However, right before I got there, I switched to psychology because I was inspired by an AP psych class I took in high school.
+I eventually changed to digital art and multimedia design as my primary major, with psychology as my secondary major.

-My junior year I got a job on campus as a graphic designer.
+My junior year, I got a job on campus as a graphic designer.
 I also had an internship at La Salle for the entrepreneurship center doing graphic design.

 "Be open to different possibilities.
 Make sure to explore all your options and not just one that falls within your specialty."

-"I majored in criminal justice and minored in political science.
-I went to Northeastern University in Boston, Massachusetts.
-I was, and still am, a huge "Law and Order" fan and I knew it wasn't going to be like TV but I started really looking into working in criminal justice.
-I initially started on the legal track and then around my junior year I switched to law enforcement.
+I majored in criminal justice and minored in political science at Northeastern University in Boston.
+I was, and still am, a huge "Law and Order" fan, and while I knew it wasn't going to be like TV, I began really looking into working in criminal justice.
+I initially started on the legal track and then around my junior year switched to law enforcement.

-At that time the economy was still down so I had very limited job prospects.
-I even traveled to all the major cities on the East Coast and I went to job fairs in New York and D.C. and couldn't find anything.
+At that time the economy was still down, so I had very limited job prospects.
+I even traveled to all the major cities on the East Coast and went to job fairs in New York and Washington, D.C., but couldn't find anything.

 "It is never selfish to follow a path that you are gifted in, even if you can't see the practical way it will benefit the world at the time.
 The world needs people with confidence in their gifts who enjoy what they do.
 Do it for you rather than worrying about what others think."

-"I graduated from St. Ambrose University with a BA in psychology and a BS in biology.
-I attended graduate school for English at Western Illinois University, and rhetorics, communication, and information design at Clemson University.
-I started school primarily interested in art and considered applying to art institutions.
+I graduated from St. Ambrose University with a BA in psychology and a BS in biology.
+I attended graduate school for English at Western Illinois University, and for rhetorics, communication, and information design at Clemson University.
+When I started school, I was primarily interested in art and considered applying to art institutions.

-"I tell [my students], 'start thinking about what you want to do.'
+"I tell [my students], 'Start thinking about what you want to do.'
 In all my classes I give them career options.
 So hopefully by their junior year they're thinking about it, because I know I was privileged to be able to know from my junior year on that I wanted to be a professor.
-If I can get [my students] by junior year to at least have a decent idea of what kind of job they want then they'll be much better off."
+If I can get [my students] by junior year to at least have a decent idea of what kind of job they want, then they'll be much better off."

-"I went to the University of Illinois at Springfield and I majored in criminal justice and continued to Southern Illinois University.
-I am now an assistant professor of sociology and criminal justice at Southwestern Oklahoma State.
-I was originally a history major and then I looked at my grades one year and realized I wasn't very good at studying history, but I had all A's in my criminal justice classes.
+I went to the University of Illinois Springfield and majored in criminal justice before continuing on to Southern Illinois University.
+I am now an assistant professor of sociology and criminal justice at Southwestern Oklahoma State University.
+Originally, I was a history major, but then I looked at my grades one year and realized I wasn't very good at studying history; however, I had all A's in my criminal justice classes.

-"My doctorate is in clinical psychology, but that was not my plan at all.
-I went to George Washington University because I thought that I wanted to go to law school, so I majored in political science.
-But, I took a political science class in an enormous auditorium with like 250 kids, and then I hated political science.
+My doctorate is in clinical psychology, but that was not my plan at all.
+I went to George Washington University because I thought I wanted to go to law school, so I majored in political science.
+But when I took a political science class in an enormous auditorium with around 250 students, I hated it.
 I had no idea what I was getting myself into.
-Then I took a psychology course, also in one of those really big auditoriums, and I really liked it.
+Then, I took a psychology course, also in one of those really big auditoriums, and really liked it.

 I ended up transferring back to New Jersey.
-I graduated from Fairleigh Dickinson University, and I switched my major to psychology.
-It just goes to show how you think you have a plan, you can know what you're going to do and be sure of it, and that's not always what happens.
+There, I graduated from Fairleigh Dickinson University and switched my major to psychology.
+It just goes to show how you think you have a plan — you can know what you're going to do and be sure of it — and yet that's not always what happens.

-"I went to Providence College and I initially majored in education and minored in business.
-I became more interested in business classes, though, so I switched my major to business sophomore year.
-Soon after, I came to the realization that if I did decide to go back to teaching I couldn't do it unless I had a teaching certification.
-So I changed my major back to teaching and continued minoring in business.
+I went to Providence College where I initially majored in education and minored in business.
+I became more interested in business classes, though, so I switched my major to business my sophomore year.
+Soon after, I came to the realization that if I decided to go back to teaching, I couldn't do it unless I had teaching certification.
+So I changed my major back to teaching and continued my minor in business.